Sashfish/musicnaming/README.md

 # musicnaming
-Program grabs attributes of MP3 files and changes the filename
+Program grabs attributes of MP3 files and changes the filename using taglib#